 Another great way to engage in travel fitness is to visit temples or historic places.
 While in Indonesia, we visited some pretty amazing places like Pura Lempuyang in Bali, and Borobudur temple and Prambanan in Yogyakarta.
 In Mexico we hiked up ancient Mayan pyramids.
 And when we visited Paraguay back in 2013, we spent an evening walking around the UNESCO Paraguay Jesuit site in the town of Trinidad.

 Many of these historic places are spread out, and require a great deal of physical activity to explore.
 For young kids, they’re practically a giant playground with all sorts of structures to climb on and cross over.

 9. Try a new activity!

 During my travels, I’ve tried horseback riding in Mexico, swimming with whale sharks, and even beginner paddle board lessons.
 These were all things that were new to me, but still incorporated an aspect of physical activity.
 When you’re traveling, use a new activity as an excuse to stay active and fit.

 Since we travel full-time, we can’t always hit the gym.
 Instead, we use apps on our phone to help us incorporate equipment-free workouts into our day.
-I like to use the Seven app for my daily workouts.
-I’ll do one or two of the body weight workouts in the morning to get my day started.
+I like to use the FitBod app for my workouts.
+I’ll do these 20-30 minute body weight workouts a few times a week.